 - The “US Chess Federation’s Official Rules of Chess” handbook must be on the premises and used to resolve any and all player disputes or tournament director decisions.
 This is true even if the event is only NWSRS rated.
 A working knowledge of this book is required for lead TDs.

-- The results of NWSRS or dual-rated tournaments must be submitted for rating and insertion in the qualifier database within 5 days of the event.
+- The results of must be submitted for rating and insertion in the qualifier database within 5 days of the event.
 Events held during the final qualifying weekend will need to be submitted even more promptly.

 - At least one certified or experienced TD for every 50 players.
 (For example, a tournament with 101-150 players should have three experienced TDs.)

-- The OSCF does not support “trophy inflation,” but we do want qualifiers to be known for sending home plenty of hardware and other attractive and creative prizes.
-All participants generally appreciate event mementos, such as ribbons and certificates, but the top 25% of participants should also expect to take home a trophy or other prizes of increased value and significance.
+- OSCF does not encourage “award inflation,” but we do want qualifiers to be known for sending home attractive and creative prizes.
+Participants generally appreciate event mementos such as ribbons and certificates, but the top 25% of participants should also expect to take home prizes of increased value and significance.

-- The OSCF recommends tournament formats that best suit the local playing population, facility constraints, and attendance goals of the tournament organizers.
+- OSCF recommends tournament formats that best suit the local playing population, facility constraints, and attendance goals of the tournament organizers.
 To that end, we do not dictate the format of OSCF Championship Qualifiers.

 Note that while certain events may not be appropriate as qualifiers, they may still be eligible for NWSRS and/or US Chess Federation rating.